Driving & Cars

 Driving licences issued by non-EU/EFTA need to be exchanged within six months of registering in the Netherlands, if they are valid for the categories listed.

-If the applicant is benefiting from the 30% Tax Facility, then the applicant and family members can exchange their driving licence(s) for a Dutch driving licence regardless of the license’s country of issue.
+If the applicant is benefiting from the 30% Tax Facility, then the applicant and family members can exchange their driving licence(s) for a Dutch driving licence regardless of the licence’s country of issue.

 All other licence holders will need to apply for a Dutch licence.
 This involves taking a theory test and a practical driving exam.
 In the Netherlands this process is facilitated by accredited driving instructors who apply for the practical exam on your behalf.
 It is necessary to take one or several lessons before the application can be made.